jscissr/http-node/README.md

 npm install http-node
 ```

-To use it with browserify, you have to use the js API of browserify;
+To use it with browserify, you have to use the JS API of browserify;
 the command line API does not support changing builtins.

 Example: